4.7 KiB

 function update(tokens: Token[], updateWith: VariableToUpdate[], config?: Config): Token[];

-can get list of updates (updateWith
+For convenience, update can get list of updates (updateWith argument) in three different formats:

 - Tuple

-type - contains key, value and optional comment - Token
+Variabletype - contains key, value and optional comment - Token

-type - useful when updating with result of parsing other .env strings
+VariableTokentype - useful when updating with result of parsing other .env strings

 update(tokens, [['VAR1', 'new value'], ['VAR2', null]])